pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 Maddis and JC had gone home hours ago, but Mara was still hanging around, apparently still trying to get used to the place.
 She said she'd passed by Rathead who just wanted to be alone for the night, and asked me what got us so late.
 So I told her what happened: Nybble fucking up, hiding in a dark tunnel for four hours, and Rathead's mental breakdown.
 Mara's a good listener.
 She's always asking all these questions that lead you into different little topics, and half an hour later you forgot how the conversation even started but it's okay because you're having fun.
 And she's always so attentive even though I'm sure I was so damn boring to listen to.

 "If that happens again, you have to be gentler.
-Boys need soothing words too," Mara told me, "I think when you asked him about his favorite food, you got him to imagine a future Rathead where he's enjoing poutine safe at home, and it gave him a bit of hope.
+Boys need soothing words too," Mara told me, "I think when you asked him about his favorite food, you got him to imagine a future Rathead where he's enjoying poutine safe at home, and it gave him a bit of hope.
 That's probably what calmed him down."

 I wanted to talk with her more, so I asked her if she'd want to grab dinner with me or something if she hadn't eaten yet.
 But she said she still had something she had to do.
 "Ask me again next time," she said.